6 Innovative Ways to Use Live Webcam in Today’s Market Research World

-Hard to believe it has been a year since we introduced Aha!
+Hard to believe it has been almost two years since we introduced Aha!
 Live Conversations™, the first-ever integration of Zoom’s Unified Communication Platform, as part of our comprehensive suite of market research tools.
 The integrated platform – featuring video, voice, content sharing, and backroom chat technologies – gives market researchers and corporations the ability to conduct live webcam conversations with respondents to gain a deeper understanding of the emotions, attitudes, and behaviors that drive buying decisions and product usage.
 The impact of Covid-19 on market research activities has only accelerated the use of live webcam as a tool to connect with customers and prospects in a time when traveling from market to market to conduct F2F focus groups, IDIs and in-home ethnographies have been severely restricted.
 This acceleration has spurred several creative and innovative uses of webcams, as well as a few lessons on how not to use this technology for market research.

 Live IDIs: Asynchronous online studies followed by Live Webcam IDIs is a powerful hybrid combination of the asynchronous and live methodologies.
 If the budget allows, it is highly beneficial to select 8-10 of your star respondents from your asynchronous phase, then schedule deep-dive webcam interviews for 30-60 minutes.
 This allows you to cherry pick the most insightful respondents and discuss anything that may have come up in the study that you want to understand better.
 You can further explore insightful themes that may have emerged or simply get more context around the findings that you are planning to make the focal point of your report.